In this post

 More than a new watch, Garmin has made a reissue of an old one, and in a way you can say that Garmin has taken little risk with the 225.
 It still doesn't have support for other sports, that even if it's a watch for a running audience, you always do some kind of cross-training.
 I think it's a mistake not to include the possibility of setting up two or three different activity profiles, especially with the idea of not having the records misaligned if you happen to use the bike.

-The "intelligence" aspect is missing the ability to display clock notifications.
-That's the way it's going, and the Garmin 225 is the only one in the category that doesn't.
-Obviously, it's a clock that's primarily designed for running, but it's something we can miss that other models do.
+On the "intelligence" side of things, one misses not having the ability to display watch notifications.
+This is the path that is being taken, and the Garmin 225 is the only one in the category that does not.
+Clearly it's a watch intended, primarily, for running.
+But it is something that podemos miss and that other models do have.

 Apart from these drawbacks, I can't say anything negative about the Garmin 225.
 It's very light and comfortable to wear, both on a day-to-day basis and when training.
 It offers all the features a runner might need (including scheduled workouts) but, at the same time, it's tremendously easy to use.
 And the performance of the GPS and optical pulse sensor is satisfactory.